 While Chinese food options populate lists of good food to eat in Kallang, there are also a number of eateries that cater to other palates.
 Imam Banana Leaf Restaurant is open 24-hours a day and serves comfort food like biryani and less commonly found dishes like milky prata!

-Kallang Wave Mall has a number of options to choose from, and Al Capone’s Kallang is the best of the lot.
+For starters, Al Capone’s Kallang is probably the best of the lot.
 The bar promises unmatched prices on spirits, with a bottle of Monkey Shoulder costing only $85 nett.
 Sports are also part of the bar’s culture, with pool and live music to accompany match screenings.
 The best part?
 You can wash your drinks down with a plate of fine Italian food.

 For a less conventional experience, venture into the Japanese culture of both eating and drinking.
 Issho Izakaya sells Japanese cuisine with ingredients sourced from Japan.
 The restaurant seeks to create joyous experiences for diners with quality, and serves a wide range of Japanese liquors like shochu, umeshu, sake, and Japanese whisky at affordable prices.

 Kallang also has numerous cafes to help satiate those caffeine cravings with an artful ambience.
 Consider heading to Crossings Cafe where both food and coffee are served while providing employment opportunities to the disadvantaged.

 There are two major malls in Kallang, both of which offer diverse resources for shoppers.
 Over the years, the malls have evolved from merely catering to patrons of the Singapore Indoor Stadium and the OCBC Arena, with a plethora of options to make your visit there worthwhile.